 Member, Board of Directors, The Florida Orchestra, St. Petersburg, FL, current

-Trustee (Chair, four years) of fund that contributed $57 million to early-childhood education and similar programs, before sunsetting in 2024
+Trustee of fund that contributed $57 million to early-childhood education and similar programs, before sunsetting in 2024 (Board Chair for 4 years)

 RECENT ARTICLES & TALKS